Toolkit Overview

 The Effect

-Trauma-Informed Management of Your School’s/District’s Response to a Difficult Event
+of Your School or District Response to a Difficult Event

-A trauma-informed response promotes physical safety, psychological wellbeing, and emotional security of all.
-It promotes coping and adjustment, fosters resilience, and helps you identify and facilitate additional supports for those in need.
-This type of response appreciates that difficult events are experienced differently by individuals and that many factors—including factors beyond our control—contribute to the effect a difficult event has on a person.
+A trauma-informed response to a difficult event is essential because it promotes coping and adjustment, fosters resilience, and helps you identify and facilitate additional supports for those in need.
+This type of response appreciates that crises are experienced differently by individuals and that many factors—including factors beyond our control—contribute to the effect a difficult event can have on a person.
 Use of a trauma-informed approach requires you to consider how the event impacts students and staff—both as a whole and as individuals.
-When you use this type of an approach, you recognize that changes in a person’s behavior, emotions, interactions, and/or academic functioning could be related to the difficult event.
+When you use this type of approach, you recognize that changes in a person’s behavior, emotions, interactions, or academic functioning could be related to the difficult event.
 When you notice these changes, consider them within the context of the difficult event.
 These changes may indicate that someone needs additional, individualized support services.
-Following are some general trauma-informed guidelines to follow in the wake of a difficult event:

 Prioritize Physical and Emotional Safety